mcarans/oolite_mingw64_environment/README.md

-# Oolite MSYS2 Package Dependency Maker and Full Local Build from Source
+# Oolite MSYS2 Package Dependency Builder and Full Local Build from Source

 Creates MSYS2 UCRT64 Clang or MinGW64 GCC packages of dependencies that Oolite needs.
 The GitHub Action creates a UCRT64 Clang build followed by a MinGW64 GCC build and puts the packages into the release on GitHub.